What Are Spider Mites And How Can You Save Your Plants From Them?

-So, you've noticed some tiny pests creeping on your precious fiddle leaf fig, leaving little webs and stressing out your once-thriving plant.
-Here's the bad news: You may have a case of spider mites, which reproduce quickly, so the time to take action is NOW.
-And the good news: It's possible to quell a spider mite infestation, but it will require persistence.
+So, you’ve noticed some tiny pests creeping on your precious houseplants , leaving little webs and stressing out your once-thriving plant.
+Here’s the bad news: You may have a case of white spider mites.
+These buggers reproduce quickly, so the time to take action is NOW to save your favorite green buddies, like your fiddle leaf fig plants and dracaena plants.
+Here’s the good news: It’s possible to quell a spider mite infestation, but it will require persistence.
 Up to the challenge?
-Here are some helpful steps to resist the invasion and help your plant live to see another day.
+Here are some helpful steps to resist the invasion and help your plants live to see another day.

-Plot your resistance: To help calm our worries, we asked a trusted plant expert, horticulturist Justin Hancock at Costa Farms, for advice on fighting a spider mite infestation.
-The steps outlined below aren't difficult, but they will demand diligence.
-Good luck—and don't give up!
+So you’ve determined that white spider mites are to blame for your plant’s miserable condition.
+To help figure out how to get rid of spider mites, we asked a trusted plant expert, horticulturist Justin Hancock at Costa Farms, for advice.
+The steps outlined below aren’t difficult, but they will demand diligence.
+Good luck—and don’t give up!

 Step 1: Give the Plants a Bath